 At any prompt, after the beep, you can say "Cancel" and you will be returned to the main menu.

-You can also press the or (by buttons when the NOTE: system is listening for a command and be returned to the main or previous menu.
+You can also push the Phone or Voice Command 3 WRbutton on your steering wheel when the system is listening for a command and be returned to the main or previous menu.